GStreamer/gstreamer/markdown/plugin-development/advanced/allocation.md

 ## GstBuffer

-A `GstBuffer` is an lightweight object that is passed from an upstream to a downstream element and contains memory and metadata.
-It represents the multimedia content that is pushed or pull downstream by elements.
+A `GstBuffer` is a lightweight object that is passed from an upstream to a downstream element and contains memory and metadata.
+It represents the multimedia content that is pushed to or pulled by downstream elements.

-The buffer contains one or more `GstMemory` objects that represent the data in the buffer.
+A `GstBuffer` contains one or more `GstMemory` objects.
+These objects hold the buffer's data.

 Metadata in the buffer consists of:

   - DTS and PTS timestamps.
-These represent the decoding and presentation timestamps of the buffer content and is used by synchronizing elements to schedule buffers.
-Both these timestamps can be GST\_CLOCK\_TIME\_NONE when unknown/undefined.
+These represent the decoding and presentation timestamps of the buffer content and are used by synchronizing elements to schedule buffers.
+These timestamps can be `GST_CLOCK_TIME_NONE` when unknown/undefined.

   - The duration of the buffer contents.
-This duration can be GST\_CLOCK\_TIME\_NONE when unknown/undefined.
+This duration can be `GST_CLOCK_TIME_NONE` when unknown/undefined.

-  - Media specific offsets and offset\_end.
-For video this is the frame number in the stream and for audio the sample number.
-Other definitions for other media exist.
+  - Media-specific `offset` and `offset_end` values.
+For video this is the frame number in the stream, for audio, the sample number.
+Other media might use different definitions.

   - Arbitrary structures via `GstMeta`, see below.

-### GstBuffer writability
+### Writability

-A buffer is writable when the refcount of the object is exactly 1, meaning that only one object is holding a ref to the buffer.
-You can only modify anything in the buffer when the buffer is writable.
+A `GstBuffer` is writable when the refcount of the object is exactly 1, meaning that only one object is holding a ref to the buffer.
+You can only modify the buffer when it is writable.
 This means that you need to call `gst_buffer_make_writable()` before changing the timestamps, offsets, metadata or adding and removing memory blocks.

-### GstBuffer API examples
+### API examples

-You can create a buffer with `gst_buffer_new ()` and then add memory objects to it or you can use a convenience function `gst_buffer_new_allocate ()` which combines the two.
-It's also possible to wrap existing memory with `gst_buffer_new_wrapped_full () ` where you can give the function to call when the memory should be freed.
+You can create a `GstBuffer` with `gst_buffer_new ()` and then you can add memory objects to it.
+You can alternatively use the convenience function `gst_buffer_new_allocate ()` to perform both operations at once.
+It's also possible to wrap existing memory with `gst_buffer_new_wrapped_full ()` and specify the function to call when the memory should be freed.

-You can access the memory of the buffer by getting and mapping the `GstMemory` objects individually or by using `gst_buffer_map ()`.
-The latter merges all the memory into one big block and then gives you a pointer to this block.
+You can access the memory of a `GstBuffer` by getting and mapping the `GstMemory` objects individually or by using `gst_buffer_map ()`.
+The latter merges all the memory into one big block and then gives you a pointer to it.

 Below is an example of how to create a buffer and access its memory.

 ``` c
 [...]
   GstBuffer *buffer;
   GstMemory *mem;